javier901/arrow-function/README.md

 Note that the argument being passed to `map` above is an arrow function!
 In each iteration through the `nums` array, `map` passes the value of the current element to the arrow function as an argument and it is assigned to the parameter `x`.
-That value is then squared and stored into a new array.
+That value is then squared and stored in a new array.
 After `map` has iterated through all of the elements, it returns the new array containing the squared values.